 >>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone.
 This is all that's left.

-Friday 31 January 2014
+Friday, 31 January 2014

 Christmas 1969

-Me and my brother Dave wanted to buy Christmas presents for the family, something better than the customary bar of chocolate for Mam and a packet of fags for Dad.
+Me and my brother Dave wanted to buy Christmas presents for the family, something better than the usual bar of chocolate for Mam and a packet of fags for Dad.
 As the kind of presents we had in mind cost the kind of money we didn’t have, there was only one way to get them.
 Top of our nicking list was a brand new razor for Dad, sold in Woolworths for 12/6.

 Woolworths then, was our first destination when we went to Twydall Green shops, but hovering around the counter was as far as we got.
 When it came to the crunch, we couldn’t go through with it.
 Instead, we bought Mam a bar of chocolate for Christmas, and Dad a packet of fags.